Gwizdo51/Homebound/README.md

 - to force the player to go explore, the resources are unlimited but harder / slower to drill as time passes (up to a minimum)
 - each possible colony location has resources either scarce or abundant -> must colonise many worlds to be able to gather enough resources to win

-types of workers:
+workers:
 - can be converted into new jobs at schools meow
 - can be assigned to different buildings
 - can be relieved / fired on the moon (sent back to base)
 - each cost a given amount of resources and time to train
+- types:
     - workers -> build / operate the buildings
     - flyers -> operate the spaceships
-- scientists -> research new technologies:3
+    - scientists -> research new technologies, train new workers :3

 types of buildings (can be upgraded):
 - drilling station